amazon-archives/k8s-cloudwatch-adapter/README.md

 - cloudwatch:GetMetricStatistics
 - cloudwatch:ListMetrics

-You can create an IAM policy using this template, and attach it to the role if you are using [kube2iam](https://github.com/jtblin/kube2iam).
+You can create an IAM policy using this template, and attach it to the [Service Account Role](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html) if you are using
+[kube2iam](https://github.com/jtblin/kube2iam).

 ```json